voltace/browser-cookies/README.md

 cookies.defaults.secure = true;
 cookies.defaults.expires = 7;

-// This cookie will have the 'secure' option enabled and will expire after 7 days cookies.set('FirstName', 'John')
+// This cookie has the 'secure' option enabled and expires after 7 days cookies.set('FirstName', 'John')

-// This cookie will have the 'secure' option enabled and will expire after 30 days cookies.set('LastName', 'Smith', {expires: 30})
+// This cookie has the 'secure' option enabled and expires after 30 days cookies.set('LastName', 'Smith', {expires: 30})
 ```

 ### Todo's
 - Testing:
-  - Add additional tests cases to verify proper encoding/decoding
+  - Add additional tests cases to verify proper encoding/decoding.
-  - Add additional bad weather scenarios
+  - Add additional bad weather scenarios.
-  - Extend sauce labs browser test suite to verify a wide range of browsers and platforms
-    - Internet Explorer 6+
-    - Chrome x+
-    - Firefox x+
-    - Safari 6+
-    - Opera 10+
-    - Android x+
-    - iOS x+
+  - Check why karma doesn't provide any output on iOS4 (and iOS5).
+  - Manually verify support on old browsers that that still need to be supported (i.e. IE6)?
 - Distribution:
   - Generate downloadable minified file for CommonJS?
   - Create builds for other loaders (including for those not using a loader)?
   - Add to NPM (and Bower?)
-- Cross browser issues:
+- Cross browser consistency:
   - [IE sends cookies to all domains](http://erik.io/blog/2014/03/04/definitive-guide-to-cookie-domains/), perhaps save cookies to all subdomains by default for consistent behavior amongst all browsers?
 Would need to investigate whether something like window.location.hostname is cross-browser supported though.
+Or check how other cookie libs solved this.

 ### Development
 This design goal is to provide to smallest possible size (when minified and gzipped) for the given API, while remaining compliant to RFC6265 and providing cross-browser compatibility and consistency.
+Feel free to add issues on GitHub.

 License
 ----